 Dr. Vicki Mercer, PT, PhD, has expertise in postural control and neurological rehabilitation.
 Her primary research focus is on improving balance and preventing falls in geriatric and post-stroke patient populations.
 Dr. Mercer has conducted laboratory-based studies of various postural control mechanisms and interventions, as well as more community-based studies.
 She developed a partnership with multiple community organizations, universities, and community colleges to establish a successful fall prevention program in western North Carolina.

 Advanced technology and research faculty with a wide array of expertise form an ideal environment for biomechanics and neuromuscular control related research in the Center for Human Movement Science.
-We strongly encourage persons interested in performing research in human movement science to contact the Center for Human Movement Science at the University of North Carolina at Chapel Hill.
+We strongly encourage persons interested in performing research in human movement science to contact the Center for Human Movement Science at UNC-CH.